 -Once the sermon begins, encourage your child to take notes.
 This will grow with your child.
 At first, she may draw a picture of something she hears in the sermon.
 Later, a word or two; and finally, sentences that explain an idea she understood.
 You might also pick out a word you know will be said frequently in the sermon and have your child make a check mark each time he hears it.
 You can also show him the Scripture passage for the morning and have him copy a few words or sentences of it in her notes.
 Before you might even expect it, he might be outlining the whole sermon in his notes!

 -Praise a child who did well during the church service!

 -At some point during the remainder of the day, make time to hear what your child learned – and share what you learned with your child.

 Our monthly prayer services are another good opportunity to teach our children how to pray together.
 Nursery is provided during the entire service for those ages 0-3.
 Parents are encouraged to help children, ages 3-Kindergarten, pray in the service for as long as possible.
 When your family decides that a child in this age group is in need of it, a volunteer will be available in the gym to care for your child.
 Children, 1st grade and above, can be expected to participate in most, if not all, of the prayer service.
 Be encouraged!
 God is pleased in our efforts to teach our children to worship Him and talk with Him through prayer.

-Latest Sermon: Happiness - Posted July 20, 2014Download Latest Sermon
+Latest Sermon: Song for the Journey "Help" - Posted August 24, 2014Download Latest Sermon